harrylaou/universal-reactjs-boilerplate/README.md

 ## Exercises:

-1. Fix the script `run start` so we can execute `npm start` from the terminal
+1. Fix the script `start` so we can execute `npm start` from the terminal

 2. Change server/app.jsx so it renders the React components